 Castlevania: Grimoire of Souls

-Konami doesn't care much about the Castlevania series.
+Konami doesn't care much about the Castlevania series at this point.
 That, at least, is the opinion of fans of the series as of 2020 AD.
-Once the series saw regular updates, consistent releases that might now have always pushed the series in new directions but did, at least, deliver reliable game play.
+Once the series saw regular updates, consistent releases that might not have always pushed the series in new directions but did, at least, deliver reliable game play.
 In recent years, though, the series languished in the hands of the original studio.
 The last big releases were all part of a barely-connected spin-off series, Lords of Shadow, and the rest of the materials to come out were all pachinko gambling machines or repackages of previous games.
-The last proper release for the series was Harmony of Despair ten years prior.
+The last proper release for the series was Castlevania: Harmony of Despair ten years prior.

 But then Konami decided to put out Grimoire of Souls, a game in the vein of Harmony of Dissonance -- a mobile title, yes, but developed for co-op play with plenty of new levels, new action, and much for the characters to do.
 Yes, sure, it was meant to be a platform for micro-transactions, a way to bleed money out of the fan base, but at least it was actual new content that wasn't going to be Japan exclusive (like the pachinko machines).
 Surely Konami would finally treat the series right again, in some way.

-But then, a year after the game was put in open beta in Japan (and then Canada) with a selection of the playable chapters, but not all of them, completed, the game has been canceled, consigned to the dustbin of Konami's indifference (or, at least, so we thought).
+But then, a year after the game was put in open beta in (primarily in Canada) with only a selection of the planned playable chapters completed, the game was been canceled, consigned to the dustbin of Konami's indifference (or, at least, so we thought).
 What happened?
 Why has the game gone the way of only a few Castlevania games before it (The Bloodletting, Castlevania Resurrection, and Castlevania '08)?